 To be honest, in terms of quality, there is not much difference between one brush to the next.
 If you buy from Amazon, you’ll be just fine buying brushes rated with four or five stars.

-The following is favorite brushes commonly used by dog groomers.
+The following are top brushes that are commonly used by professional dog groomers.

 1. Best Bristle Brush for German Shepherds – Hertzko Bristle Brush